 The second bloom occurs in August, and here you are treated to a full flush of colour.
 The most common flowers are the red Indian Paint Brush, the purple Lupin and Alpine Daisy.
 Spending a day in the meadows is a real treat.

 The spectacular cascade of Silvertip Falls has a total height of 200 metres.
 Especially in high water, the creek swiftly flows over the edge and meets a protruding section of cliff that sends the water shooting into the air.
-To get to the trailhead, turn off of the Clearwater Valley Road just after Spahats Falls onto the road which is signed for Trophy Mountain.
-Follow this road until the intersection at 4.3km, where you will angle right on the road signed to the Falls.
+To get to the trailhead, turn off of the Clearwater Valley Road just after Spahats Falls onto the gravel road which is signed for Trophy Mountain.
+Follow this road until the intersection at 4.3km, where you will turn right.
 After only a short while, you will get your first view of Silvertip Falls through the trees.
 In a few hundred metres, you will see a road signed for Silvertip, just before a bridge which goes to the right.
 Park on the road here.
 The trail itself requires crossing several creeks, sometimes by walking on small log bridges which may be slippery.
 The first viewpoint is a 20 minute walk, and the second viewpoint requires a further 15 minutes.

 What is so appealing about hiking in Wells Gray Pak is the ability to connect with the surroundings.
 Moul Falls is a great example as you get really close to the base of the falls.
 It is also part of the “Waterfall Tour”, and makes a great hour and a half round trip hike.
 Approximately 21km along the Clearwater Valley Road, you will find the Moul Falls car park.
 Hiking through a cut block for the first 10 minutes, the path then re-enters Wells Gray Park and winds through Birch and Douglas Fir forest until a steep stair case leads to the base of the 70ft waterfall.
 Caution: Take care when near the falls, the rocks are slippery and the water powerful.